TheThingsNetwork/docs/_content/gateways/troubleshooting/legacy.md

 + Check that in your gateway configuration, `server_address` is set on a [The Things Network](https://www.thethingsnetwork.org/wiki/Backend/Connect/Gateway#connect-a-gateway_configuring-your-gateway) router, and not to another network server.
 If you're using a **private network**, make sure that `server_address` is not pointing to The Things Network, but to your own router.

-+ When registering the gateway on the console, you should have checked **I'm using the legacy packet forwarder**, and have entered the **same EUI** as `gateway_ID` in your configuration file.
++ When registering the gateway on the console, you should have checked **I'm using the Semtech UDP Packet Forwarder**, and have entered the **same EUI** as `gateway_ID` in your configuration file.
 At the end of the registration, this will create a gateway on TTN of which the ID will be `eui-<eui>` For example, if `gateway_ID` is equal to `AA555A0000000101`, the registration will create a gateway with the ID `eui-AA555A0000000101` on the console.

     ![Gateway with EUI `0000024b08030c5f`](gateway-id.png)